Bylaws of the Palmetto State School Counselor Association

 Article XI.
 Committees and Other Governing Board Members

 Section 1.
 Standing Committees

-A. The standing committees shall consist of the Executive Committee, Nominations and Elections, By-Laws, Finance, Membership Development, Leadership and Program Development, Annual Conference, Communications, and Professional Development.
+A. The standing committees shall consist of the Executive Committee, Nominations and Elections, By-Laws, Finance, Membership Development, Leadership and Program Development, Annual Conference, Communications, Awards, and Professional Development.

 B. Except for the Executive Committee, the standing committees shall consist of at least two Governing Board members and three members of the association.
 Chairs will automatically be members of the Governing Board.
 Each committee will elect its own vice chair and recording secretary.
-The primary purpose of the committees is to carry out the work of the board.
+The primary purpose of the committee is to carry out the work of the board.
 A committee quorum is the majority of the committee members present.
 Meetings may be conducted in person, via email or webinar.
 Each standing committee shall make reports to the Governing Board and for the annual membership meeting.
 Recommendations may be made in reference to their areas of responsibility.